Cuba and Other Foreign Governments, and their Agencies and Enterprises

 The Firm has long been known for its distinctive practice representing Cuba and other foreign governments, as well as their agencies and enterprises.
 It provides assistance on matters ranging from sensitive State-to-State issues to commercial transactions, and undertakes frequently precedent-setting litigation.

 The Firm represents the Cuban Government and its ministries, as well as Cuban agencies and enterprises, in all matters pertaining to the United States.
 It has been Cuba’s only U.S. counsel since 1960.

 The Firm advises Cuban Ministries – including the Foreign Ministry, Ministry of Foreign Commerce and Investment, Ministry of Basic Industries, Ministry of Telecommunications, and Ministry of Culture – on U.S.-related legal matters.

 The Firm advises and assists Cuban agencies and enterprises with transactional and regulatory matters, as well as litigation, in all the permissible areas of commerce, finance, travel and intellectual property with the United States.
-Among the Cuban agencies and enterprises the Firm assists are:

 The Firm represents its Cuban clients in often precedent-setting litigation.
 Read More.